Raffles Singapore - Singapore

 Where the Singapore Sling was born

 The historic Long Bar is where the Singapore Sling, widely regarded as the national drink, was first mixed in 1915.
 Today the rich, earthy decor of the two-storey bar is inspired by Malayan life in the 1920s, and the famous counter gleams amid decorative motifs that transport us to a tropical plantation.
 The menu features classic and signature cocktails and, in keeping with the relaxed atmosphere, guests are invited to brush peanut shells off the bar and onto the floor – quite possibly the only place in Singapore where littering is encouraged.
+This unique custom dates back to the 1900s, when rubber and plantation owners from Malaya would often gather at the bar on weekends.
+As peanuts were offered to them, they would casually brush the shells onto the ground and over time, this casual habit evolved into a beloved tradition that continues to this day.

 Hours